cdeler/epam_python_autumn_2020/lecture_04_test/materials/slides/02_pytest.md

-## Testing with python
+## Testing with Python
-There is 2 major tools for testing `unittest` and `pytest`.
+There are 2 major tools for testing `unittest` and `pytest`.

-De facto pytest is a standard in Python testing. `pytest` can do everything what can do unittest and even more.
+De facto pytest is a standard in Python testing. `pytest` can do everything what can do `unittest` and even more.

 ### Unittest vs pytest
 - pytest asserts are more informative